-Hospitals will be able to participate in this system on a voluntary basis.
-Standards have been developed by the Stroke Task Force.
-These are present in Appendix A. Each hospital will be able to determine whether they are on-line (have adequate resources currently available and receive patients based on system operations protocols) or are off-line (do not have adequate resources currently available and do not receive patients per the Stroke System).
+Hospitals participate in this system on a voluntary basis.
+Standards as previously developed and those a part of this plan are present in Appendix A. Each hospital will be able to determine whether they are on-line (have adequate resources currently available and receive patients based on system operations protocols) or are off-line (do not have adequate resources currently available and do not receive patients per the Stroke System).
 The participating hospitals (i.e. Stroke Centers) will be able to go on-line and off-line at will.